qit16101/qit16101.github.io/index.md

 * (Feb 2023) Reviewer for KDD 2023.

+* (Dec 2022) Achieved doctoral degree from University at Connecticut.

 * (Oct 2022) Our paper "Stochastic privacy-preserving methods for nonconvex sparse learning" is accepted by Information Sciences.